XDoubleU/microservices-practice/README.md

 The purpose of this project was to practice building a microservice application using different technologies.
 The schematics can be found [here](docs).

-## Goals
-- Build a simple application with microservice architecture
-- Use different API-technologies
-- Use Docker

 ## Used technologies
+ - Docker
  - PostGres (database)
  - FastAPI (api-gateway)
- - Flask (product-service & order-service)
+ - Flask (product-service & order-service & customer-service)
- - Express.js (customer-service)

 ## Deployment
 `docker-compose -f docker-compose.yml up`